Askannz/munal-os/README.md

 Uitk is an immediate mode toolkit which supports some basic widgets: buttons, progress bars, text editing, scrollable canvas...a generic triangle rasterizer is also provided (which is used to draw the radial pie menu and the 3D cube demo),

-Styling is supported via a global stylesheet which can be shared between OS and apps, and overriden for individual UI element.
+Styling is supported via a global stylesheet which can be shared between OS and apps, and overriden for individual UI elements.

 A basic caching system is implemented to avoid unnecessary redraws: for example, generic scrollable canvases (like the web browser) are split into "tiles" associated to a unique contend ID.
 Tiles are only redrawn if the content ID changes, and pulled from a cache otherwise.